Bizzby/ducktape-build-system/README.md

 slug: heroku-builds/bizzby-slugbuilder-test/8444425d3f44114fddc2884a2dc75aa874aed630.tar.gz
 ```

 Each run is stateless, but as there is no locking etc, running multiple builds at the some time in the same directory will cause a mess.
-However running multiple builds concurrently in different folders, or on different machines will probably be ok (although it may have some interesting effects on heroku's build cache)
+However running multiple builds concurrently in different folders, or on different machines will probably be ok (although it may have some interesting effects on heroku's build cache).

-If you don't
+The architecture of the machine this runs on is pretty irelevant although it's untested on windows.
+This script just orchestrates a bunch of HTTP calls and bounces some tarballs around.

-The script can be run from anywhere, not just where-ever you install this repo
+If you don't install via `npm`, the script can be run from anywhere, not just where-ever you install this repo
 e.g

 ```